Keep in touch

 Contact hours can vary depending on requirements, however typical contact hours for full-time study are around 25-30 hours comprising of on-campus classes, online learning and self-directed study.

-This program requires a total of 1536 placement hours, across 208 weeks, across the 4 years of study.
+This course requires a total of 1536 placement hours, across 208 weeks, across the 4 years of study.

 Important for Yr 10 students